synapticloop/panl/README.md

 Open [http://localhost:8181/panl-results-viewer/](http://localhost:8181/panl-results-viewer/) in your favourite browser.

-Choose a collection/fieldset and search, facet, sort, paginate and view the results
+Choose a collection/fieldset and search, facet, sort, paginate and view the results.

 # Quick Info